freezy/node-pind/docs/matching.md

 have file IDs as well.
 So for original tables, Pind will use VPF's file ID.

 Now, since we have a vibrant modding community, tables tend to be available in multiple variations, such as an additional night mod version.
-For this, Pind will track an additional "mod" field that distinguishes between the classic and any potentially modded versions.
+For this, Pind will track an additional "edition" field that distinguishes between the classic and any potentially modded versions.

 How to match?
 -------------

-As explained above, our identifier has three components: IPDB number, VPF file ID and mod type.
+As explained above, our identifier has three components: IPDB number, VPF file ID and edition type.
 The challenge now is to accurately determine:

 1. IPDB number for all VPF downloads